Why is animal law education important?

 The subject’s embeddedness in law school curricula can have flow-on effects that benefit the broader social movement… providing more law students with the opportunity to study animal law produces future lawyers, legislators, policy makers, and judges attuned to the social conditions of animals and to the role of law in constructing, perpetuating, mediating and changing those conditions.

-We create freely available, up-to-date and professionally developed animal law educational materials for use in universities around the world.
+We were proud to partner with the Bond University Centre for Professional Legal Education on the development of our Animal Law Education (ALE) resources, to create freely available, up-to-date and professionally developed animal law educational materials for use in universities around the world.

-They enable animal law teachers to easily run engaging classes on key animal law topics by using our free and professionally developed resources and tutorial activities.
+Voiceless ALE resources enable animal law teachers to easily run engaging classes on key animal law topics.
+Access our free and professionally developed resources via the Animal Law homepage.

 Supporting animal law teachers

-Voiceless runs the annual Animal Law Education Workshop (ALE Workshop) – Australia’s only animal law teacher professional development forum.
-Attended by Australia and New Zealand’s animal law lecturers and researchers, the ALE Workshop provides animal law teachers with the opportunity to share ideas and learn from the experiences and expertise of their peers.
+Voiceless ran the annual Animal Law Education Workshop (ALE Workshop) from 2018-2021.
+The Workshop was Australia’s only animal law teacher professional development forum available at the time, and was attended by most of Australia and New Zealand’s animal law lecturers and researchers.
+The event was an important forum for animal law teachers, providing them with the opportunity to share ideas and learn from the experiences and expertise of their peers.